What are the strengths and advantages of the M.A. TESOL program at SF State in comparison to similar programs elsewhere?

 How long does it take to complete the M.A. degree?

 Typically, the entire M.A.
-TESOL program, including the prerequisite courses taken during the first semester or two, takes 2 to 2 1/2 academic years (4 or 5 semesters excluding summers) to complete, and longer if you are a part-time student.
+TESOL program takes 2 to 2 1/2 academic years (4 or 5 semesters excluding summers) to complete, and longer if you are a part-time student.

 What kinds of students enroll in SF State’s M.A.
 TESOL program?
 Do most of them already have a background in linguistics and teaching experience?